-Now, I only use themes built using the Genesis Framework.
-My favorite designers are Hello You Designs (my current theme), Restored 316 (I’m seriously considering switching to the Captivate theme), and Pretty Darn Cute Designs.
-At one point or another in my blogging journey I’ve used each of those designers and I’ve never had a problem with any of their themes.
+If you’re looking for a WordPress blog theme built on the Genesis Framework I recommend themes from Hello You Designs (my current theme), Restored 316, and Pretty Darn Cute Designs.
+At one point or another I’ve used each of those designers and I’ve never had a problem with any of their themes.
 Plus, they are all gorgeous!

 Disclosure: This post includes affiliate links which help support Honey & Pine.

-After you choose a theme and install the Genesis Framework (which is a separate one-time purchase), I highly recommend installing each of the WordPress plugins below.
+After you choose a theme and install the Genesis Framework (which is a separate one-time purchase you can get here), I highly recommend installing each of the WordPress plugins below.
 They make it a lot easier to run Genesis and customizations to your blog are a breeze.
 If you need help installing the Genesis Framework, I have a post to help you out.

 Essential WordPress Plugins for the Genesis Framework